Naman1997/simple-fcos-cluster/README.md

 In the table above, 'Client' refers to the computer that will be executing `terraform apply` to create the cluster.
 The 'Raspberry Pi' can be replaced with a VM or a LXC container.

+## Overview

+What does 'terraform apply' do?

+- Checks if the current dir already contains a file named `coreos.qcow2`.
+- If the file is not found, then it downloads the latest version of fcos.
+- Converts the zipped image file to a qcow2 file named `coreos.qcow2` and moves it to the Proxmox node.
+- Creates a template using the qcow2 image.
+- Copies your public key `~/.ssh/id_rsa.pub` to the Proxmox node.
+- Creates ignition files with the system units and ssh keys injected for each VM to be created.
+- Creates nodes using the ignition configurations and other parameters  specified in `terraform.tfvars`.
+- Updates the haproxy configuration on a VM/raspberry pi.
+- Deploys a k0s cluster when the nodes are ready.
+The latest version of k0s is used every time.
+- Replaces `~/.kube/config` with the new kubeconfig from k0sctl.

 ## One-time Configuration

 ### Make versions.sh executable